MaheePravindra/Food_ordering/README.md

 # Food_ordering
 Easy web application development.
-Made using Java spring boot
+Made using Java spring boot.
+Easy to use.